-MKT6210 Psychology of Marketing
+MKT6210 Psychology of Marketing 3

-The role of psychology in marketing with a focus on generational contrasts.
+The role of psychology in marketing with a focus on

+generational contrasts.

+Prerequisite: MKT5010

-MKT6230 Product and Brand Development
+MKT6230 Product and Brand Development 3

+Analyzing market research in the development of

+1 11 1

 Analyzing market research in the development of products and brand strategies in the e-commerce environment.